TickTeam/guide-tt/ticktick_web_app/how_to_set_time_format.md

 -**Where is it used?**

-Time format is mostly used in setting due date.
+Time format is mostly used when you set due date.

 ![](../images/webtimeformat.png)